 Holiday decor doesn’t have to break the bank.
 You can make a lot of gorgeous pieces with craft supplies and a little elbow grease.
 This paper wreath, for example, was DIY-ed with patterned scrapbook paper. ($7) These wreath-shaped treats are equally impressive.

 Overload on ornaments

-Ornaments don’t just belong on the tree.
+Of course, one of our favorite things to do every Christmas is hanging ornaments on the tree (and here’s how to hang them without using the metal hooks).
+But that’s not the only place you can use ’em!
 Pile them in bowls, vases and other vessels for an oh-so-easy centerpiece.
 Pick up shatterproof ornaments for this task, though—because no one wants to pry tiny shards of glass out of their carpeting.
 Check out these fun foodie ornaments, too!

 Get pretty in pink

 Sure, red and green are the classic Christmas colors.
 But feel free to branch out and design your decor around another hue.
 We’re obsessed with this soft pink theme, but blue, maroon or purple can be equally stunning.
 Get 45 pretty pink recipes here.

 Hold up—decor that’s actually edible?
 Yep!
 Festive gingerbread houses are the perfect accessory for your holiday buffet table.
 (And they make a delicious post-party snack for the host.)
 Here’s everything you need to know about making and decorating gingerbread.